wandererr/neo4j-data-fixtures/README.md

-# Doctrine Data Fixtures Extension
+# Neo4j Data Fixtures Extension

-This extension aims to provide a simple way to manage and execute the loading of data fixtures for the Doctrine ORM or ODM.
-You can write fixture classes by implementing the Doctrine\Common\DataFixtures\FixtureInterface interface:
+This extension aims to provide a simple way to manage and execute the loading of data fixtures for the Neo4j OGM.
+You can write fixture classes by implementing the Expio\Common\Neo4jDataFixtures\FixtureInterface interface:

     namespace MyDataFixtures;

-    use Doctrine\Common\Persistence\ObjectManager;
+    use Kwattro\Neo4j\GraphManager;
-    use Doctrine\Common\DataFixtures\FixtureInterface;
+    use Expio\Common\Neo4jDataFixtures\FixtureInterface;

     class LoadUserData implements FixtureInterface
     {
-        public function load(ObjectManager $manager)
+        public function load(GraphManager $manager)
         {
             $user = new User();
             $user->setUsername('jwage');